paritytech/command-bot/README.md

 ## Create a Personal Token <a name="api-create-token"></a>

-For interacting with the commands, first a Personal Token needs to be registered through `POST /api/access` by the [`$MASTER_TOKEN`](#setup-environment-variables) (it is currently owned by the OpsTooling team of Parity for Parity's deployments).
+For interacting with the commands, first a Personal Token needs to be generated through `POST /api/access` by the [`$MASTER_TOKEN`](#setup-environment-variables) (it is currently owned by the OpsTooling team of Parity for Parity's deployments).

-Each Personal Token is tied to a Matrix Room ID where the command's output will be posted to after it finishes.
+Each Personal Token is tied to a Matrix Room ID where the command's outcome will be posted to after it finishes.

 ```